 Copyrighting Brand Protection Examples

 Some examples of copyrights that can be used when protecting your brand include websites, articles, pictures, advertising material, brand material, video clips, computer programs, and music.
 Read more in our article can you copyright a website.
-For example, Carson Patents lists the copyright owner credits for all of the images used on our website, check out our photo credits.
+For example, Carson Patents lists the copyright owner credits for all of the images used on our website, check out our photo and image credits.
 Some things that are not necessarily copyrightable can still be protected with trademarks or patents.
 Be sure to look into trademarking too when protecting your brand.

 To make sure that you have the exclusive rights to your original artistic or literary works, when protecting your brand, a copyright may be necessary.
 It might be easier than you think.
 Any original work of authorship is automatically under protection due to U.S. copyright law.
 This means that things associated with your brand or business – like a design – will automatically have a copyright assigned to it as long as it is expressed in a physical form.

 Copyrights Protect Original Works

 When protecting your brand, it is important to note that a copyright does not protect facts, ideas, systems, or methods of operation – it only protects the unique way that these things are expressed in your work.
 Copyright law protects the “expression” of an idea but not the “idea” itself.
 The distinction between the idea and the expression is fundamental in the Copyright law.
 This is an important distinction to make when thinking about what aspects of your brand you would like to, and can, protect.